How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 When the kids say, “These tests are fascist,” they’re not wrong.
 The origin of the SAT is literally rooted in racism and eugenics from the 1920s.

-Just know this: Winston Churchill was not confused about the value of History and Humanities (even though he probably didn’t say “History will be kind to me, for I intend to write it” and may have contributed to the Bengal Famine that killed millions of Indians, which is still being disputed today)
+Just know this: Winston Churchill was not confused about the value of History and Humanities (even though he probably didn’t say “History will be kind to me, for I intend to write it” and is likely responsible for the Bengal Famine).

 Winston Churchill Reviewing His Notes Over a Scotch-and-Water as He Decides How Kind History Will Be to Him Because He Is Writing It (Photo by N. Farbman for Churchill’s The Gathering Storm, 1949).